-A visit with the graduate program coordinator, Dr. Carrie Steinlicht, or one of the MSOM faculty (Drs.
-Huang, Koromyslova, Lu or Hall) will help you determine whether our program fits your future plans, preparedness, and timeline to completion.
+A visit with the graduate program coordinator, Dr. Ekaterina Koromyslova, or one of the MSOM faculty (Drs.
+Huang, Lu, or Steinlicht) will help you determine whether our program fits your future plans, preparedness and timeline to completion.

 The individualized program of study…

-How to apply for admissions to the Graduate School at SDSU
+How to apply for admissions to the SDSU Graduate School

 South Dakota State University